vishalkaushik0804/Collections-FrameWork/README.md

 # Collections-FrameWork
 This repository contains Java Collections Framework classes implementation 's programs.
 Each class methods are given by thier implemententation in an easy way.
+It also contains a package "ExtraInformation" contains some extra information.
-Some of the Classes it includes are :
+The Classes of Collection FrameWork it includes are :
-1.AbstractCollection
+1. AbstractCollection
 2. ArrayDeque
 3. ArrayList
 4. DequeLinkedList